 Caitlin Flanagan’s well-researched and -argued “The Dark Power of Fraternities: A yearlong investigation of Greek houses reveals their endemic, lurid, and sometimes tragic problems—and a sophisticated system for shifting the blame” does everything an article of its nature should do except for one important thing: talk to the women who go to frats.

-The minute women stop going to frat parties, frats are going to either cease existing or shrink enormously in size and importance.
+The minute women stop going to frat parties, frats are going to either disappear or shrink to irrelevance.

-I however taught at the University of Arizona for four and a half years and consequently have talked to lots of college women about frat parties, and very few of them have any illusions about what happens at frat parties.
+I taught at the University of Arizona for four and a half years and unlike Flanagan have talked to lots of college women about frat parties, few of whom harbor illusions about frat parties or their purpose.
 Many sororities apparently tell women not to get drunk, since being drunk makes them easy victims, and to go in groups.
 Women would sometimes say—including in class—that they wouldn’t go to frat parties except in groups.
 Why?
 To protect themselves (from themselves or from the frat guys is sometimes an open question).

-I’d then ask why they would go to places they felt were sufficiently dangerous to require a group.
-Usually they wouldn’t really answer.
-It was as if I’d broached a new, un-analyzed subject for the first time.
+I’d sometimes ask why they’d go places they felt were sufficiently dangerous to require a group.
+Usually there wouldn’t be a real answer; it was as if I’d broached a new, un-analyzed subject for the first time.
 One woman did answer, however, and said simply that “It’s where the party’s at.”

-Ten points for honesty, but I think that if I were a woman I wouldn’t go to frat parties.
-Yet they keep going, despite apparently being aware of the dangers.
+Ten points for honesty, but I think that if I were a woman I wouldn’t go.
+Yet college girls keep going, despite apparently being aware of the dangers.
 Flanagan mentions “the issue of sexual assault of female undergraduates by their male peers” but doesn’t note that most women seem to know someone who had something unfortunate happen to them at frat houses.
 This doesn’t seem to deter many of them.